darshankparmar/multi-country-visa-evaluator/backend/docs/API.md

 ### List Partner Evaluations

 Retrieve all evaluations associated with a partner's API key.
+This endpoint returns only evaluations that were submitted with the partner's API key in the `x-api-key` header during the `POST /api/evaluations` request.

 **Endpoint**: `GET /api/evaluations`